 Early History of the Foyt family

 This web page shows only a small excerpt of our Foyt research.
-Another 132 words (9 lines of text) covering the years 1273, 1651, 1450, 1520, 1652, 1683, 1592, 1687, 1646 and 1649 are included under the topic Early Foyt History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1273, 1651, 1450, 1520, 1652, 1683, 1592, 1687, 1646, 1649, 1744, 1826, 1744, 1766, 1769 and 1826 are included under the topic Early Foyt History in all our PDF Extended History products and printed products wherever possible.

 Foyt Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Foyt have been found, including Foote, Foot, Fouts and others.